reubano/meza/README.rst

     echo 'col1,col2,col3\nhello,5/4/82,1\none,1/1/15,2\nhappy,7/1/92,3\n' > data.csv

-Now we can read the file, manipulate the data a bit, and write it back to a new file.
+Now we can read the file, manipulate the data a bit, and write the manipulated data back to a new file.

 .. code-block:: python